sassoftware/sas-viya-sdk-js/documentation/docs/api/ContentGroupElement.md

 ### `initialSelectionValue: ItemIdentifier[]`

 An array of [ItemIdentifiers](ItemIdentifier.md) which will be initially selected in the components in this group.
-Any items in the selection that are not present in the displayed items of a component, such as the [ContentAreaElement](ContentAreaElement.md), will be ignored.
+If you specify any items that are not displayed in one of the components in the group, then those items are ignored.

 ### `initialFilterConfig: { queryModeFilter: string; }`